hiSkio44/hiSkio44/README.md

 - 👋 Hi, I’m @Veertie
 - 👀 I’m interested in
 - 🌱 I’m currently learning html/js/css/php
-- 📫 How to reach me -  mail: miloszdzik1234@gmail.com
+- 📫 How to reach me -  no